My Quiet Kitchen

 This vegan white chili is extra hearty, satisfying, and rich in protein thanks to the addition of soy curls or TVP (textured vegetable protein).

 Another thing we love about this recipe is the flavor added by the green chiles and jalapeño.
 The level of spicy heat is easily adjusted by including the seeds from the jalapeños.
-You can also add a few dashes of cayenne pepper.

-Plus it's pretty darn easy to prepare.
-Just chop and sauté a few veggies, then load everything in the pot and simmer for about 10 minutes.
-Vegan white chili can also be made in the Instant Pot!
+Here's more good news: this recipe is actually pretty easy to prepare!
+Just chop and sauté a few veggies, then toss everything else in the pot and simmer for about 15 minutes.

 Jump to:

-• Instructions
+• Ingredients

-• Options for Adding Creaminess to Vegan White Chili
+• How to Make Vegan White Chili

-• Storage
+• Substitutions

-• 📖 Recipe
+• Recipe

 • 💬 Comments